 Samantha is a 19 year old college student who considers herself to be an avid Spotify user.
 She typically listens to music with her friends in group settings- whether it's a party or in the car.
 She is typically the driver of her friend group and has trouble concentrating because her friends argue about who gets to choose the music.
 Samantha wishes that there was a better solution to improve this listening experience.

 After thinking about the problems from my research, I concluded that the main problem was that only one person's music taste was being played.

 I asked the question, "How might I improve the music listening experience within group settings?"

 To solve this problem, I decided to make a prototype feature I would want introduced into the Spotify mobile application called Rooms.
 Rooms would allow Spotify users to collaboratively listen to music together with the abilities to add and vote to remove songs in listening parties.

-Using my research and conceptual idea, I began to draw quick sketches of potential solutions to this problem.
+Using my research and conceptual idea, I drew a quick sketch of potential solutions to this problem.
 I created 2 paths of using Spotify Rooms, one for drivers and another for passengers.

 Going into Sketch, I created a low-fidelity mockup based on my original sketches and user flow diagram.